-This image from the Views of Rome draws our eyes along an orderly procession of ruined supports towards a distant vanishing point.
+This image from the Vedute di Roma draws our eyes along an orderly procession of ruined supports towards a distant vanishing point.
 As if to direct us to look this way, a staffage figure gestures with both arms towards the vanishing point.
-His position and gesture suggest those of the courtly figures who often populate the foreground of early modern maps that are drawn from an oblique aerial perspective, such as the Braun-Hogenberg map of Rome below.
+His posture resembles that of the cicerone, or tour guide, as figures in Piranesi’s rendition of St. Peter’s Square and Basilica suggest, or the courtly figures who often populate the foreground of early modern maps that are drawn from an oblique aerial perspective, such as the Braun-Hogenberg map of Rome below.